One of the Country’s Largest

 A range of health and care needs, including medical and dental treatments, counselling and mobility aids or home adaptations are supported, with funding also available for respite, residential, nursing and dementia care.

-Our professional Advice and Support team offers confidential and practical guidance about the support available from the Masonic Charitable Foundation and many other organisations.
+Our professional Advice and Support team offers confidential and practical guidance about the support available from the MCF and many other organisations.

-In addition to the support we provide to Freemasons and their families, the Masonic Charitable Foundation awards millions of pounds each year to local and national charities that help vulnerable people, advance medical research and provide opportunities for young people.
+In addition to the support we provide to Freemasons and their families, the MCF awards millions of pounds each year to local and national charities that help vulnerable people, advance medical research and provide opportunities for young people.

 We also help to fund vital services such as hospices and air ambulances and regularly contribute to worldwide appeals for disaster relief.
 In total, our support helps to improve the lives of thousands of people every year in England, Wales and internationally.